sakan811/Honkai-Star-Rail-Characters-Damage-Simulation/README.md

 The effect of Speed buff/debuff from abilities was not simulated.
 Action Forward buff/debuff from abilities were roughly simulated if the character's damage depended on it.

 Simulation of enemies or allies were done only to create scenarios that could possibly trigger Skill, Ultimate, Talent, and Trace of the given Character.
-AoE Skill, Ultimate, or Talent were simulated as if they were applied to a single enemy, considering only DMG dealt to the targeted enemy, not adjacent enemies.
+AoE Skill, Ultimate, or Talent was simulated as if they were applied to a single enemy, considering only DMG dealt to the targeted enemy, not adjacent enemies.

 Critical damage was also considered and simulated.